patRyserWelch8/RNN-LSTM-from-scratch/README.md

 # RNN-LSTM-from-scratch
 Implementation of a RNN and a LSTM from scratch - using numpy only.
 No deep learning framework used!
-This exercise set me up with a solid foundation for future deep learning research (an area that I am eager to continue exploring)
+This exercise set me up with a solid foundation for future deep learning research (an area that I am eager to continue exploring).
+I Did this as an assignment for my deep learning specialization on coursera.

 # learning goals:
 1. I had the opportunity to understand a Recurrent Neural Netowrk in depth.
 I got the chance to understand all the low-level components that make up this network.